EFIS-Immunology Letters Study Groups

 Beyond the submission to the EFIS Board of an annual report on activities undertaken (including a summary financial statement on the use made of EFIS-IL funding), EFIS-IL Study Groups will be expected to commit to assembling from among its participants content suitable for a Special Issue of Immunology Letters within the first three years of its establishment.

-In this pilot project phase, EFIS intends to support – with a max. contribution of EUR 2.500 per group per year – two EFIS-IL Study Groups in 2017 and as many as five in 2018.
+In this pilot project phase, EFIS intends to support – with a max. contribution of EUR 2.500 per group per year – up to seven EFIS-IL Study Groups in 2017 - 2018.

 Proponents interested in establishing an EFIS-IL Study Group should submit to the EFIS Board a 2-page max. synopsis of the proposed Group, highlighting: